osquery/foundation/docs/office-hours/20191126_meeting_notes.md

 confusing, it is also what the underlying audit system emits.
 You need to track the calls, and the FDs that are used.

+* rows that have the connect action will not have any meaningful local_address/local_port values
+* the opposite is true for the bind actions: remote_port/remote_address will be set to 0/empty
+* this is because we are emitting audit events as we get them in that table
+* a way to fix this would be to correlate the events by file descriptor
+* we could for example track the socket() syscall to save the protocol, then wait for a bind and save the local port/address and then if the same socket is used again in a connect, add the additional data we gathered

 ## 4.1.1

 https://github.com/osquery/osquery/milestone/45